About The Accessibility Exchange

 with disabilities to federally regulated entities to work on accessibility plans.

 This website is designed to help you find out more about The Accessibility Exchange.
 We have provided you with resources and blogs that give you more information about the benefits of joining us.
-The Accessibility Exchange will officially launch on October 1, 2022.
+The Accessibility Exchange will officially launch in late 2023.
 We hope to see you on the platform.

 The Accessibility Exchange is an online platform that brings people together to build strong and effective accessibility plans.
 Diverse people with disabilities and Deaf people can assist federally regulated organizations in complying with the Accessible Canada Act.

 The Accessibility Exchange hosts:

 - people ready and willing to work on plans and projects to help identify and remove barriers to access and inclusion

 - people from community organizations

 - regulated organizations that want to complete plans and projects to improve accessibility as required by the Accessible Canada Act

 - resources, tools and training to help regulated organizations, people with disabilities and Deaf people work together on accessibility plans